Secularism in India: Exploring its Reality, the 42nd Amendment, and its Relation to Article 370 of the Constitution

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: This in-depth study shows how the 42nd Constitutional Amendment and the repeal of Article 370 changed India’s secularism.
-It looks at how secularism has changed India’s constitution over time and how it has affected social peace and religious equality.
-The paper looks at the many ways that the 42nd Amendment has helped India become more open-minded, and it talks about worries and disputes about how it is being put into place.
-It talks about Indian secularism, religious rights, and the split of church and state.
-The paper then looks at the temporary parts of Article 370 and the political events that led to it being taken away.
-It looks at how religion and freedom interact with each other in Jammu and Kashmir.
-The study also compares atheism models from around the world, with a focus on how policy should change depending on the situation.
-Examining how communalism, identity politics, and social and economic inequality threaten India’s democracy in a critical way (Elgin et al.,).
-The study goes on to look at how India’s changing culture is affected by reforms, education, and secularism.
+It examines how secularism has evolved in India’s constitution over time and its impact on social peace and religious equality.
+The paper examines the various ways in which the 42nd Amendment has contributed to India’s increased openness, while also addressing concerns and disputes surrounding its implementation.
+It discusses Indian secularism, religious rights, and the separation of church and state.
+The paper then examines the temporary aspects of Article 370 and the political events that led to its removal.
+It explores the relationship between religion and freedom in Jammu and Kashmir.
+The study also compares atheism models from around the world, with a focus on how policy should adapt to different situations.
+Examining how communalism, identity politics, and social and economic inequality critically threaten India’s democracy (Elgin et al., [8]).
+The study continues to examine how reforms, education, and secularism influence India’s evolving culture.

 Scope of the Article: Law